About

 Pyhä’s enormous wilderness setting and dark skies offer the perfect environment for both Arctic and Aurora activities.

-Northern Lights Village Pyhä sits in the fell scenery of the National Park with beautiful lakeside and forest surroundings, approximately 10 minutes from Pyhä.
+Pyha Northern Lights Village and Kurula’s Resort sit in the fell scenery with beautiful lakeside and forest surroundings.
 Though easily accessible, this remote setting has a very special and tranquil atmosphere.
-What’s more, the resort offers many activities to complete your time in the Arctic.
-From snow-based experiences to exploring the colourful autumnal scenes, the resort may be peaceful but you can make your stay as adventurous as you like.
+What’s more, the resorts offers many activities to complete your time in the Arctic such as snowmobiling, cross country skiing and dog sledding.